mujtabach2/chess-hub/README.md

 ## Getting Started

-To get started with the emulator, follow these steps:
+To get started, follow these steps:

 1. Clone the repository using the command:
    ```bash